zoonk/handbook/how-we-work/how-to-use-github.md

 # How to use GitHub

 This guide is focused on non-coders because there are plenty of Git learning resources online for developers.
-Regardless if you're a junior software engineer or a non-coder, you also recommend you to read [GitHub's hello world tutorial](https://docs.github.com/en/get-started/quickstart/hello-world) and their [Git Guide](https://github.com/git-guides/install-git).
+Regardless if you're a junior software engineer or a non-coder, we also recommend you to read [GitHub's hello world tutorial](https://docs.github.com/en/get-started/quickstart/hello-world) and their [Git Guide](https://github.com/git-guides/install-git).
 The US government website also has a [guide on how GitHub works](https://digital.gov/resources/an-introduction-github/).
 Here, we'll focus on how we can use GitHub for managing our work at Zoonk.